day8/re-frame/README.md

 (def n (reagent/atom "re-frame"))

-;; The computation '(greet n)' returns hiccup which is stored into 'hiccup-ratom' (def hiccup-ratom  (reaction (greet n)))    ;; <---- notice the use of reaction
+;; The computation '(greet n)' returns hiccup which is stored into 'hiccup-ratom' (def hiccup-ratom  (reaction (greet n)))    ;; <-- notice the use of reaction

 ;; what is the result of the initial computation ?
 (println @hiccup-ratom)
-;; ==>  [:div "Hello " "re-frame"]    ;; hiccup returned
+;; ==>  [:div "Hello " "re-frame"]    ;; returns hiccup  (a plain old vector of stuff)

+;; now change 'n'
-;; now change an "input" to the computation
+;; 'n' is an input signal for the reaction above.
+;; Warning: 'n' is not an input signal because it is a paramter.
+Rather, it is ;; because 'n' is dereferenced within the execution of the reaction's code.
 (reset! n "blah")            ;;    change n to a new value

-;; the computaton '(greet n)' will be rerun automatically ;; and 'hiccup-ratom' will be reset! to the new value (println @hiccup-ratom)
+;; The raction will be rerun ...
+;; ... 'hiccup-ratom' will be reset! to the new value (println @hiccup-ratom)
-;; ==>   [:div "Hello " "blah"]    ;; yep, there's teh new value
+;; ==>   [:div "Hello " "blah"]    ;; yep, there's the new value
 ```

-So, as `n` changes value, the output of the computation `(greet n)` changes, and so too the value in `hiccup-ratom` changes.
-One way data flow.
-With our FRP glasses on, we would see a series of changes to `n` as producing a "stream" of changes in `hiccup-ratom` (over time).
+So, as `n` changes value over time (it is a Signal), the output of the computation `(greet n)` changes, and so too the value in `hiccup-ratom` changes (it is a Signal).

-Note: `n` is an "input" to the computation because it is a ratom which is dereferenced within the computation.
+This is one way data flow, with FRP-nature.

-Truth time.
+### Truth Interlude

 I haven't been entirely straight with you:
 1. reagent re-runs `reactions` (re-computations) via requestAnnimationFrame.
-That means a re-computation happens about 16ms after the need for it is detected, or after the current thread of processing finishes, whichever is the greater.
-So if you were to actually run the lines of code above one after the other too  quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
-You could add a `(reagent.core/flush)` after the reset! that would force the re-computation to happen straight away.
+So a recomputation happens about 16ms after the need for it is detected, or after the current thread of processing finishes, whichever is the greater.
+So if you are in a bREPL and yourun the lines of code above one after the other too quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
+You could add a `(reagent.core/flush)` after the reset! to force re-computation to happen straight away.
 2. `reaction` doesn't actually return a `ratom`.
 But it returns something that has ratom-nature, so we'll happily continue believing it is a ratom and no harm will come to us.

 On with the rest of my lies and distortions ...

+### Components Like Templates?

 A `component` like `greet` is a bit like the templates you'd find in frameworks
 like Django or Rails or Mustache -- it maps data to HTML -- except for two massive differences:
 - you have  the full power of ClojureScript available to you (generating a clojure datastructure).
 The downside is that these are not "designer friendly" HTML templates.
 - these components are reactive.
-When their "inputs" change, they
+When their input Signals change, they
-  are automatically rerun, producing new hiccup. reagent adroitly shields you from
+  are automatically rerun, producing new hiccup (fresh DOM!). reagent adroitly shields you from
   the details, but `components` are wrapped by a `reaction`.

 ### React Etc

-So where do these data streams flow?

-The complete (one way) data flow diagram from `data` to `DOM` is:
+Okay, so we have some one way FRP data flow happening here.
+Q: To which ocean does this river flow?
+A: The DOM ocean.

 ```
 app-db  -->  components --> Hiccup --> Reagent --> VDOM  -->  React  --> DOM